Our School Curriculum

 - Formative assessment eg observations, marking, questioning, mini plenaries

-- Evidence of adaptation eg change of direction/approach, additional questions to deepen thinking
+- Adaptation of teaching eg change of direction/approach, additional questions to deepen thinking

 - A warm, loving and confident manner